rillwrites/rillwrites.github.io/_posts/2024-05-11-first-full-day.md

 5. We learned about grooming while relaxing on the large patio.

 ### Our Walks

-			It was a bit challenging with the incorrect harness, but we managed.
+It was a bit challenging with the incorrect harness, but
+            we managed.

 			In the morning we went up to the park and did two times around the loop.
 Nina can walk quite spritely, clip clop, clip clop.

-			It is realy good to be walking quickly and confidently.
+	It is really good to be walking quickly and confidently.

 			In the afternoon we went down the hill to the main road.
 There is an audible signal there though it is laid out strangely as the button is several steps away and across the sidewalk from the button.
 Nina and I both did well.

 			### Wrapping Up

 			Nina is very definite about dinnertime.
 Both of us are tired out.